Trove API v3

 - top-level

-returned an array (even though there was only one value), in v3 there is just a single value, not an array; so instead of usingdata["list"][0]["title"]
+listkey removed – note too that in v2listreturned an array (even though there was only one value), in v3 there is just a single value, not an array; so instead of usingdata["list"][0]["title"]to get the title of a list, you'll need to usedata["title"].

 - top-level